Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 When an N95 or equivalent respirator is deemed necessary based on the HCW’s PCRA, they should follow facility procedures for taking off a medical mask and eye protection then put on the N95 or equivalent respirator and replace their eye protection, with meticulous hand hygiene performed at all steps.

-Masks or N95 or equivalent respirators should be replaced when they become damaged, wet, damp, or soiled (from the wearer’s breathing or external splash), or when they come in direct contact with a patient.
-Staff should be informed of how to access additional masks or N95 or equivalent respirators when needed.
-Local and facility IPC policies with regard to other indications to change extended use medical masks, N95 or equivalent respirators, and eye protection should be followed.
+Masks worn as source control, and eye protection worn for the duration of shifts (i.e., not when used for encounters with patients on Additional Precautions), may be worn for extended periods.
+Any extended use policies should be developed with IPC expert consultation or guidance.
+Masks or N95 or equivalent respirators and eye protection should be replaced when they become damaged, wet, damp, or soiled (from the wearer's breathing or external splash), or when they come in direct contact with a patient.
+Staff should be informed of how to access additional masks or N95 or equivalent respirators and eye protection when needed.

 Additional precautions